BadMagic100/TheRealJournalRando/README.md

 with the following exceptions of Shade, which is always granted when gaining the Hunter's journal to prevent the UI from breaking.

+This readme is broken into 3 major sections:
+* [Items, Costs, and Locations](#Items-Costs-and-Locations) explains the ItemChanger items, locations, and costs added by this mod. **This section is highly recommended reading whether you are developer using these in your own mod or a player using the randomizer connection.**
+* [Logic Info](#Logic-Info) explains details of how logic works in the randomizer connection, including a few quirks that may not be immediately obvious. **This sections is highly recommended reading before playing the randomizer connection.**
+* [Settings](#Settings) explains the various settings available in the randomizer connection in more detail.

+## Items, Costs, and Locations

+This mod introduces 2 new items types, 2 new location types, and 1 new payable cost type.
+Each killable enemy has 2 new items and locations corresponding to unlocking the Hunter's Journal entry and completing the Hunter's notes for that enemy.
+Extra (non-killable) entries, including Hunter's Mark, Void Idol, and Weathered Mask, each have 1 new item and location added that corresponds to unlocking the entire entry and Hunter's notes, similar to the journal entries in base rando.

+### Items

+Journal entry items and Hunter's notes items are provided for each killable enemy type.
+If both items are placed, for a given enemy, they act progressively (in other words, you are guaranteed the entry before the notes).
+If only one item is placed, the other behaves as it would in vanilla.
+If only the entry item is placed, killing the normal amount of that enemy will unlock the hunter's notes text.
+If only the notes item is placed, you must kill one enemy of the appropriate type before viewing the entry in the journal.
+Regardless of which items are or are not placed, you must obtain the Hunter's journal to be able to view any entry in the journal.

+### Costs

+This mod adds a cost which represents killing a certain number of a given enemy.
+All killable enemies are counted, including most Godhome bosses (more details on how this works in logic below).
+Godhome Nightmare King Grimm and Crystal/Enraged guardian do not count, as they don't count towards the journal entry/hunter's notes in vanilla HK.
+These costs can be applied on any location, though the randomizer connection only applies them to the journal entry and Hunter's notes locations.

+### Locations

+Journal entry and Hunter's notes locations are very nearly indistinguishable aside from costs and previews.
+Both locations work like this:
+* When you kill an enemy of the appropriate type, check if there are any costs on the location.
+* If the cost is payable, pay it and give the item(s).
+If the cost is not payable, do nothing
+* If there is no cost, give the item(s).

+In addition, the items and costs of the Hunter's notes location can be previewed in the notes pane of the Hunter's journal once you've obtained both the Hunter's journal and the corresponding Journal entry (either from obtaining the placed item, or by killing the appropriate enemy type if the entry is not placed).
+This preview is either in place of the "Defeat X more to decipher the Hunter's notes" text if you have not obtained the notes item, or after the end of the Hunter's notes if you have obtained the items.

+## Logic Info

+Mostly, logic works how you would expect, with a few quirks to note.
+* Both Journal entry and Hunter's notes locations will be on logic once you can kill any enemy of the appropriate type, as the logic is primarily controlled by cost (see below).
+* Because Hunter's notes location may only require 1 kill, either if the cost is 1 kill or if there is a different cost type on the location (perhaps placed by another connection), the Hunter's notes location will show up as "reachable" in the helper log even if it's not currently possible to kill multiple enemies of that type (for example, `Hunter's_Notes-Hornet` with no access to Kingdom's Edge access).
+These costs are taken into account in logic though, so in such a case you can't have required progression locked behind an area you need that progression for.
+This is similar to how the checks at Seer are "in logic" even without having Dream Nail or enough essence to pay costs.
+* Although Godhome bosses count as kills, this is not required in logic except for checks that are exclusive to Godhome.
+  Counting Godhome bosses exists only to allow other mods to implment costs larger than 1 for bosses.
+* Costs of higher than 1 enemy require either access to a bench or for the enemy to automatically respawn when reloading the room.
+* Most enemies with a finite or semi-finite supply are handled appropriately in logic (in other words, it is not assumed that they respawn).
+This includes Elder Baldurs, the Vengefly King in Greenpath, the Gruz Mother in Crossroads, and the Kingsmoulds outside Path of Pain.
+The 2 non-respawning Husk Miners (Myla and the one outside Deep Focus) were deemed too difficult to handle and are not considered in logic; if you kill them to get checks before having access to other Husk Miners it will be considered a sequence break.
+* Enemies in Crossroads that are replaced after infection are not considered in logic to prevent you from being locked out of the check.
+* Because Infected enemies require infection to kill, it's probably slightly more likely you'll see early infection.

 ## Settings

 When enabled with rando, this mod will provide several connection settings.
 More information about each